9 Benefits of Hot Yoga for a Healthier Body and Mind

-- Stay hydrated: Drink water before, during, and after class.
+- Stay hydrated: Drink water before, during and after class.

-- Talk to your doctor if you have pre-existing conditions: If you have a history of fainting due to low blood pressure or have a heart condition, make sure to have a conversation with your doctor first.
-The same applies if you’re pregnant.
+- Talk to your doctor if you have pre-existing conditions: If you have a history of fainting due to low blood pressure or have a heart condition, make sure you have a conversation with your doctor first.
+The same applies if you're pregnant.